15 Perennials You Should Plant in September for Spring Color

 This is a group of fun perennials that are grasslike with small spiked flowers.
 The foliage is deep green and lush, and the flowers can range from purple, pink, or white.
 This is an excellent plant to use as a border, or in an area where you are looking to prevent erosion.

-Lily turf will grow and spread quickly, so take care to plant it in an area that has enough space for its growth habit.
-This is a great low-maintenance plant for new gardeners that are looking for a great impact.
+Lily turf will grow and spread quickly, so take care to plant it in an area with enough space for its growth habit.
+This is a great low-maintenance plant for new gardeners looking for a great impact.

 Monkshood